FooSoft/homemaker/README.md

 For the purpose of our illustration, `src` is defined on the command line to be `/mnt/data/config`; namely the source directory where your dot-files live (this will be your Git repository, Dropbox folder, rsync root, etc.).
 The symlinks that Homemaker creates will point to the configuration files in this directory.
-You may have noticed that you can also provide a destination directory via the `-dest` command line argument; this is where the symlinks should be created (and it defaults to your home directory).
+You may have noticed that you can also provide a destination directory via the `-dest` command line argument; this is where the symlinks should be created and it defaults to your home directory.

 Another useful parameter is `task`; it will be initialized to the value `default` unless you override it on the command line.
 In practice, this means that Homemaker will try to find a task called `default` and execute it.
 You can create as